January 16, 2017

-EUR – The Euro firmed nicely against the USD and Yen on Thursday, while paring losses to end unchanged versus the Pound after unemployment unexpectedly fell to 9.8% in the Eurozone.
+EUR – The Euro firmed against the USD on Friday, while ending the session unchanged versus the Pound and softer against the Yen.

 Join the world’s leading binary options broker